syncfusion-content/fileformat-docs/File-Formats/DocIO/Find-item-in-word-document.md

     propertyNames = new string[] { "CharacterFormat.Bold", "CharacterFormat.Italic" };
     propertyValues = new string[] { true.ToString(), true.ToString() };

-    //Find all bold and italic text.
+    //Find all the bold and italic text.
     List<Entity> textRanges = document.FindAllItemsByProperties(EntityType.TextRange,propertyNames,propertyValues);

-    //Iterates the textRanges and remove the bold and italic. for (int i = 0; i < textRanges.Count; i++)
+    //Iterate the textRanges and remove the bold and italic. for (int i = 0; i < textRanges.Count; i++)
     {
         WTextRange textRange = textRanges[i] as WTextRange;